Menu

 78 km

 Start early.
-Ensure your Inner Line Permit (ILP) and special Bumla Pass permit from the Deputy Commissioner are stamped.
+Ensure your Inner Line Permit (ILP) and special Bumla Pass permit from the Deputy Commissioner are obtained through the new fully digital e-ILP platform with QR code verification and Aadhaar-based authentication.
+Be aware of stricter penalties for violations.

 0 km